dana-ross/functional-programming-utils/README.md

 ```

 ##### Right
-The Right Functor contains the result of a successful function call.
+The Right Functor wraps the result of a successful function call.

 ```php
 $f = function($a) {